ncrmro/website/posts/2020_07_22_gondola_ansible_playbook_for_emulating_raspberry_pi_os_with_kvm.md

 After running the Ansible play you'll have a PI that you can clone, revert etc.

 The project is available [here](https://github.com/ncrmro/gondola).

+## Some updates jul 29 2020
+Some limitations is its single threaded and limited to 256mb of ram and I haven't had enough time to investigate.